Fasces: Symbolism

 After the classical period, with the fall of the Roman state, thinkers were removed from the "psychological terror generated by the original Roman fasces" in the antique period.
-By the Renaissance, there emerged a conflation of the fasces with a Greek fable first recorded by Babrius in the second century AD depicting how individual sticks can be easily broken but how a bundle could not be.
-This story is common across Eurasian culture and by the thirteenth century AD was recorded in the Secret History of the Mongols.
+By the Renaissance, there emerged a conflation of the fasces with a Greek fable first recorded by Babrius in the second century AD, which depicted how individual sticks can be easily broken but how a bundle could not be.
+This story is common across Eurasian culture and by the thirteenth century AD, was recorded in the Secret History of the Mongols.
 While there is no historical connection between the original fasces and this fable, by the sixteenth century AD, fasces were "inextricably linked" with interpretations of the fable as one expressing unity and harmony.

 In the ancient world

 Origin

-The English word "fasces" comes from Latin, with singular fascis.
+The English word fasces comes from Latin, with singular fascis.
 The word is usually used in its plural to refer to magisterial insignia, but is sometimes used to refer to bushels or bundles in an agricultural context.
 This word itself comes from the Indo-European root bhasko-, referring to a bundle.